The Pickering House

 Over the next 350 years, the succeeding John Pickerings and their wives added wings, gables, and Gothic peaks.
 They raised ceilings, extended the roofline, and created the distinctive fence, to evolve into the warm and gracious home it is today.

-You are cordinally invited to come and see a piece of Salem history that is very much alive!
+You are cordially invited to come and see a piece of Salem history that is very much alive!